Free Arizona Rental Lease Agreement Templates (6) | PDF | Word

 When is Rent Due?

-Mobile Homes: There is a 5-day grace period (ARS § 33-1414(A)(4)).
+Mobile Homes: Arizona explicitly requires a 5-day grace period for mobile home rent payments (ARS § 33-1414(A)(4)).

 Unpaid Rent: For a tenant late on rent, a landlord can send a 5-day notice to pay or quit, which demands the owed payment within five days (ARS § 33-1368(B)).